sauravsingh3021/Restaurant-Application/README.md

 • Implemented Enhanced reservation functionality with form validation and error handling.
 • Utilized MongoDB for database management and integrated JWT for secure authentication.
 • Exposure: MongoDB, Express.js, React.js, Node.js, HTML, CSS, JavaScript, JWT.
+> You can have a look at http://localhost:5173/